-Adapting to Sea Level Rise and Coastal Erosion in Hawaii
+Adapting Sea Level Rise and Coastal Erosion Hawaii

 Beach property in front of homes, hotels, and other built structures is subject to erosion from waves and tidal action.
 Climate change, particularly sea level rise, is likely to accelerate the rate of coastal erosion, resulting in a loss of shorelines, beaches, and property.
-Currently, Hawaii state law designates shoreline setback lines at 40 feet from the upper reaches of highest high tide, although individual counties do have the authority to establish deeper setbacks.
+Currently, the State of Hawaii’s Coastal Zone Management Act discourages shoreline hardening techniques including seawall construction, and designates shoreline setback lines at 40 feet from the upper reaches of highest high tide, although individual counties do have the authority to establish deeper setbacks.
 As more information has become available regarding the causes of beach loss (e.g., seawall construction) and the potential for climate changes to exacerbate coastal erosion, many counties in Hawaii have chosen to enact stricter coastal construction setback policies.

 Dr. Chip Fletcher at the University of Hawaii, an expert in coastal hazards and shoreline evolution, worked with different counties in Hawaii to modify coastal construction setback lines from a flat 40-foot line to setbacks based on the rate of erosion at each parcel of land (termed “rate-based setback”).
-For example, Maui County’s setback rule takes the annual rate of erosion over a 50-year time period and adds 20 feet.
-Kauai County has a similar approach but takes the annual rate of erosion over a 75-year time period.
-Kauai County also takes into consideration the size of the lot; if the lot is large, the rate of erosion is based on a 100-year time period plus an additional 40 feet.
-The setback rules are constantly subject to change and vary county-by-county.
+For example, Maui County’s setback rule takes the annual rate of erosion over a 50-year time period and adds a 25 foot buffer.
+Kauai County recently increased the minimum setback from 40 to 60 feet for all development within 500 feet of the shoreline.
+Kauai County also takes into consideration the size of the lot, altering setback line options based on the average lot depth.
+The setback rules are constantly subject to change and vary by county.

 Outcomes and Conclusions

-Kershner, J. (2010).
+Kershner, J. (2021).
 Adapting to Sea Level Rise and Coastal Erosion in Hawaii [Case study on a project of the University of Hawaii].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/adapting-sea-level-rise-and-coastal-e… (Last updated November 2010)
+Retrieved from CAKE: https://www.cakex.org/case-studies/adapting-sea-level-rise-and-coastal-erosion-hawaii (Last updated October 2021)